KennethWilke/tenorite-example/README.md

 `request.rs` contains the request structure, obviously!
 This is the interface between "client" and "server"

-`response.rs` coincidentally has the reponse structure, and now I'm regretting how modular I made this example... but I do think this would be nice for more complex services
+`response.rs` coincidentally has the response structure, and now I'm regretting how modular I made this example... but I do think this would be nice for more complex services

 `service.rs` this file has a simple struct that represents The Service.
 The `impl TenoriteService<spam>` duct tapes it all together

 `task.rs` this is the *actual* worker!
 It implements `TenoriteTask<spam>` on a struct that has an async `task(receiver, config)` method. `config` is an instance of the structure that owns the `HashMap` and `receiver` is the tokio `mpsc` receiver to read requests from.
 In this case it matches through the requests and HashMaps as a service!

+This side of the system is very likely to change, hopefully to further simplify building this pattern, and possibly also to add some useful features.